fables-tales/nemesis/readme.md

 ##Development server, avoiding WSGI

 It's also possible to develop using the srobo dev server just as the LDAP host.
-For this, you'll need to install python, nose, pyldap & flask onto your dev machine, and the configure nemesis to use a remote LDAP host.
+For this, you'll need to install python, nose, python sqlite3, pyldap & flask onto your dev machine, and the configure nemesis to use a remote LDAP host.
 This configuration is done in the config.ini within the `srusers` submodule of the `libnemesis` submodule.